FemtoEmacs/Sumerian/lesson-03-Ur-Nammu-31/README.md

 </tr>
 </table>

-Your progress is very fast, and your perseverance is commendable.
+Your progress is impressive, and your perseverance is commendable.
 You have finished another lesson.

-This appendix is for future work.
+This appendix is for further work.
-You don't need to read it right now.
+You don't need to read it now, but it will benefit your future studies.
+Return to it when you have at least two free hours.
-Anyway, here you will learn about a verbal mode that one seldom find in royal inscriptions: the imperative.
+Anyway, here you will learn about a verbal mode that one seldom finds in royal inscriptions: the imperative.

 # Imperative
 The prefix /ḫa/ 𒄩  expresses a request to the second person.